sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/05-cpu-support-chips.md

 ### Disk controllers

-When reading/writing to/from a disk the CPU will create a buffer (special memory area) containing the sector address and the data to be written or read.
+When reading from or writing to a disk the CPU will create a buffer (special memory area) containing the sector address and the data to be written or read.
 Then the CPU informs the controller about the location of the buffer.
 The controller then transfers the content of the buffer directly from memory to the disk sector.

 Examples: